luminaAnonima/fabric-of-light/essays/16-work_vocation_and_purpose.md

 ﻿### Essay 16: Work, Vocation, and Purpose

 Work is often reduced to survival.
 A paycheck.
 A grind.
 A way to stay afloat.

-But this is not what work once was—
+But this is not what work once was,
 nor what it can be.

-In an aligned world, work is not what we do to escape life.
+In an aligned world,
+work is not what we do to escape life.
 It is how we enter it more deeply.

-Work is a thread in the fabric—
+Work is a thread in the fabric,
 a way of touching the world, shaping it,
 and being shaped in return.